-Note: In 10-bit addressing mode, the comparison includes the header sequence (11110xx0) and the two most significant bits of the address.
+Note: In 10-bit addressing mode, the comparison includes the header byte (11110xx0) where xx are the two most significant bits of the address.

 Header matched (10-bit mode only): the interface generates an acknowledgement pulse if the ACK bit is set.